dart-lang/site-www/src/install/index.md

 Not using a package manager for your OS?
 No problem!

 [Download](/install/archive)
-zip files of the Dart SDK, Dartium, and docs.
+zip files of the Dart SDK and docs.

 ## Looking for an older version?